michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 # Working with TimescaleDB

 Let's start with an ASCII art showing what we are going to achieve:
-* Source `ltss` data will be compressed, and the oldest data will be removed from the database
+* Older `ltss` data will be compressed, and the even older one will be removed from the database
-* We create the first level aggregation (hourly) built over recent data found in the `ltss` table
+* We create the first level aggregation (hourly) being updated by recent data found in the `ltss` table
-* We create the second-level aggregation (daily) built over the previous aggregation.
+* We create the second-level aggregation (daily) built updated by data from the previous aggregation.

-The diagram below depicts the time-wise dependencies between TimescaleDB objects we will create in this article.
+The diagram below depicts the time-wise dependencies between TimescaleDB objects accessing other ones.
+Note the fact, that CAGGs looks at source data limited by floating time window.
+It allows to delete old data from source objects.

 ```
       drop old data       compressed data